GSA/FedRAMP-OllaLab-Lean/CODE_OF_CONDUCT.md

    - Minimize potential damage or disruption to systems and data.
    - Maintain detailed records of your activities for accountability.

 4. **Data Privacy**: Respect individual privacy and data protection rights.
-Do not use OllaDeck tools to collect, process, or store personal data without proper authorization and safeguards.
+Do not use OllaLab tools to collect, process, or store personal data without proper authorization and safeguards.

 5. **Intellectual Property**: Respect the intellectual property rights of AI models and systems.
-Do not use OllaDeck tools to extract or replicate proprietary AI models without permission.
+Do not use OllaLab tools to extract or replicate proprietary AI models without permission.

 6. **Transparency**: Be transparent about the use of AI and security tools, especially when interacting with end-users or subjects of security testing.

-7. **Bias and Fairness**: Work to identify and mitigate biases in AI systems, and do not use OllaDeck tools to perpetuate or exploit societal biases.
+7. **Bias and Fairness**: Work to identify and mitigate biases in AI systems, and do not use OllaLab tools to perpetuate or exploit societal biases.

 ## Our Responsibilities